Estate planning is different for everyone and especially in today’s modern environment of potentially blended families.

-Assets not owned in your own name are not distributable direct from a will, which are typically superannuation and assets held in a trust.
+Assets not owned in your own name are not distributable directly from a will – these are typically superannuation and assets held in a trust.

 Superannuation assets need either a Binding Death Nomination or Superannuation Will written to conform with the requirements of the superannuation deed.

-You do not own the trust assets and so control needs to be passed on, which will be via a Memorandum of Wishes nominating a new appointor.
+And as you do not own the assets in a trust control needs to be passed on, which will be via a Memorandum of Wishes nominating a new appointor.

-The shares in the trustee company of the trust are caught via the will and the new shareholders will vote in new directors.
+The shares you own in the trustee company of the trust (which are really worthless as the trust itself owns the assets) can be passed on through your will, and the new shareholders will vote in new directors – usually your beneficiaries.